 Share the onboarding schedule before they start

 Make sure you map out a fantastic week ahead for your new hires so they won't be feeling flat or exhausted by the end of it.
-The best thing you can do is share the schedule before they start to feel fully prepared for what their first week will look like.
+If you're stuck, use our free Onboarding Remote Employees template to get started.
+If you're happy with it, you can leave it as it is; alternatively, feel free to add your own slides or delete those that aren't relevant.
+Once you're done, the best thing you can do is share the schedule before they start so they can be fully prepared for what their first week will look like.
 There's nothing worse for a new hire to have no idea what the first day or week will look like, which could make them feel overwhelmed.

 Put together the first week, first month, and six month plan